Poojan-Bansal/nss-blood-donation/README.md

-# 🩸 NSS Blood Donation Portal
+# 🩸 NGO Registration and Donation Management System Portal

 A full-stack web application built for NSS to manage blood donation registrations and donations with secure authentication, role-based access, and Razorpay **test-mode** payment integration.